-This is where intent to gift is secured by unacceptable means.
+Actual undue influence occurs where an intention to gift is secured by unacceptable means.
 No relationship is necessary between the person making the gift and the person receiving it to attack a gift on the grounds of actual undue influence.

-Actual undue influence in the context of inter vivos gifts or transfers has been described as "cases in which there has been some unfair and improper conduct, some coercion from outside, some overreaching, some form of cheating. .."35 Actual undue influence would be where someone forces a person to make a gift, or cheats or manipulates or fools them to make such a gift.36 The conduct amounting to actual undue influence however, often happens when the influencer and the victim are alone, which means it may be difficult to produce direct evidence.
-However, actual undue influence can be proven by circumstantial evidence.37
+Actual undue influence in the context of inter vivos gifts or transfers has been described as "cases in which there has been some unfair and improper conduct, some coercion from outside, some overreaching, some form of cheating. . ."
+Actual undue influence would be where someone forces a person to make a gift, or cheats or manipulates or fools them to make such a gift.
+The conduct amounting to actual undue influence often happens when the influencer and the victim are alone, which means it may be difficult to produce direct evidence.
+However, actual undue influence can be proven by circumstantial evidence.